A walk in Sonoma vineyards – free and fabulous.

 WHAT: Free self-guided vineyard tours.
 Follow the link to find out more.

-WHEN: Check with the winery.
+WHEN: Check with the winery for specifics.

 ALSO SEE: Discounts on fun things to do in Napa Valley and Sonoma Valley.